They Cloned Tyrone: Plot

 Fontaine is a drug dealer in a suburban neighborhood called the Glen.
 One night, after obtaining payment from one of his customers, Slick Charles, he is killed by an opposing drug dealer named Isaac.

-The next morning, Slick is shocked when Fontaine shows up for the money once again, somehow alive and without any recollections of the previous night's events.
+The next morning, Slick is shocked when Fontaine shows up for the money once again, somehow alive and without any recollection of the previous night's events.
 The two find Slick's sex worker Yo-Yo, to confirm Slick's claims of his death, confusing Fontaine.
 Recalling a man, bleeding from a gunshot, who was kidnapped by a black SUV, Fontaine leads Slick and Yo-Yo to the vehicle which is now parked outside a house.

 Investigating inside, they discover an elevator leading to an underground lab.
 Inside, a white scientist with an afro tells them that the operation has gone widespread before Slick accidentally kills him after snorting a mysterious white substance he thinks is cocaine which makes him laugh.
 Before they leave, the trio discovers a corpse lying on a table, identical to Fontaine.

 After finding that the entrance to the lab has disappeared the following morning, the trio heads to a fried chicken restaurant, where the diners are all laughing, making Slick realize that the food contains the same substance that he consumed previously.
 Seducing the restaurant manager, Yo-Yo discovers that the entirety of the Glen is being surveilled and recorded and that the substance is also being used in grape drinks and hair products.

-Finding a hidden elevator within a church altar, the trio enter an underground lab facility that spans the entire Glen area and witness Black people being subject to disturbing behavioral experiments.
+Finding a hidden elevator within a church altar, the trio enter an underground lab facility that spans the entire Glen area and witness black people being subject to disturbing behavioral experiments.
 They find that the lab has clones of many Glen residents, including Fontaine and Slick.
 After Fontaine sets off an alarm, they exit through a strip club.
 The DJ brainwashes the clubgoers with a song and forces them to chase the trio.
-A white man named Nixon and a Fontaine clone named Chester show up to halt the clubgoers.
+A White man named Nixon and a Fontaine clone named Chester show up to halt the clubgoers.